j19sch/j19sch.github.io/posts/2025/20250104-counterstring.md

 <!--
-.. title: Implementing counterstring, fake it till you make it, step-by-step, TDD, incrementally
+.. title: Using "fake it till you make it" to implement counterstring
 .. slug: counterstring
 .. date: 2025-01-04
 .. category:
 .. tags: counterstring
 .. type: text
+.. description:
 -->

+TODO:

+- double check the code, esp. formatting and ;
+- title, slug, etc
+- different color scheme for code, even though it worked so well for Clojure
+- ditch the quotes around the counterstrings
+- manually format the test with length 100

 Last week I started to implement [PerlClip](https://www.satisfice.com/download/perlclip)'s [counterstring](https://www.satisfice.com/blog/archives/22) in TypeScript using [Preact](https://preactjs.com/).
 A counterstring is a string that tells you how long it is.
-For example a counterstring with length 9 looks like this: "`*3*5*7*9*`" - each number being the position of the asterisk following it.
+For example a counterstring with length 9 looks like this: "`*3*5*7*9*`".
+Each number tells you the position in the string of the asterisk following the number.
 My main goal with this project is to learn more about front-end development.

 Before I could start doing interesting front-end stuff, however, I needed to write a function that correctly generates counterstrings.
 Since I approached that in a way that I really enjoyed, inspired by [Llewellyn Falco](https://www.linkedin.com/in/llewellynfalco/)'s ["Fake it till you make it"](https://youtu.be/O1h9ho2G85Q?t=155), I figured it would make a good first post about this project.